-All outpatient appointments have been reviewed and any non-urgent appointments have been cancelled or moved to virtual consultations - either via telephone or video - as appropriate.
+All outpatient appointments are being continuously reviewed.
+If your consultant feels you need to be seen face-to-face then that is the appointment we will offer you.
+Non-urgent appointments have been cancelled or moved to virtual consultations - either via telephone or video - as appropriate.

 If you are invited to attend an appointment at the hospital, please rest assured we will keep you safe and you should still come.
 If you have not heard from the relevant team about your appointment, then yours is still due to take place at the hospital.

-We hope this 'virtual visit' below helps to reassure you ahead of your visit.
+We hope this 'virtual visit' below helps to reassure you ahead of your appointment.

-We have introduced a screening tool using SMS text messages that will help us identify whether patients have COVID-19 symptoms before they attend hospital appointments.
 You may receive a text message from +447860039092 before your appointment, asking you if you have any symptoms of COVID-19.
 Please follow the instructions in the text message to let us know.
-If you do have symptoms, we will get in touch with you to re-arrange your appointment.

 If you have any further enquires after reading the government guidelines, in order to keep telephone calls to a minimum, please email our ACHD nurses.

-Homecare services are continuing to operate.
-Patients should carry on with their usual delivery schedules unless otherwise directed.
+Patients should carry on with their usual delivery schedules under Homecare services unless otherwise directed.
 You can arrange for a relative, friend or community volunteer to collect your medicine.
 Some cystic fibrosis patients may see a change to delivery schedules in the future for specialist medications.